-“Close the door,” Dickerson said.
+“Close the door.”
 He was a middle-aged man with a receding hairline and wire-rimmed glasses.
 The thing Rosen always noticed about him was that his face took on a nearly crimson color whenever she was around him.
 His jacket was off, his shirtsleeves were rolled up, and he looked like he had just bitten down on something vile.

-“What the fuck was that all about?”
+“What the hell was that all about?”
 Dickerson gestured toward the television screen on the wall of his office.
-“I told you to back off from Donado!”
+“I told you to back off from Donato!”

 “You’re busting my balls, Rosen.
-You can’t confront a state senator until you have all the facts.
+You can’t confront a U.S. senator until you have all the facts.
 The emails are purely conjecture.”

 “What source?
 Who is this source?”